datarobot/airflow-provider-datarobot/README.md

 Create a project from an existing dataset in the DataRobot AI Catalog using a dataset ID from the previous operator.
-In this case, your previous operator must return a valid dataset ID (for example `UploadDatasetOperator`) and you should use this output value as a `dataset_id` argument in `CreateProjectOperator` object creation step.
+In this case, your previous operator must return a valid dataset ID (for example `UploadDatasetOperator`) and you should use this output value as a `dataset_id` argument in the `CreateProjectOperator` object creation step.

 Required config params: